Tech-Meet-Solutions/Bosch_EV_Simulation/README.md

 # Bosch Electric Vehicle Simulation
-This repository contains IIT Bombay's solution to the Bosch EV problem statement offered in the 9th Inter IIT Tech Meet, organised by IIT Guwahati.
+This repository contains IIT Bombay's solution to the Bosch EV Simulation problem statement offered in the 9th Inter IIT Tech Meet, organised by IIT Guwahati.
 # Abstract
 India represents the fourth largest automobile market in the world and the second-largest two-wheeler market.
 It is also a country with massive dependency on oil imports, with a USD 112 billion oil import bill in